U-shaped and Inverted-U Scaling behind Emergent Abilities of Large Language Models

 Prior work~\citep{schaeffer2024emergent, schaeffer2024has, lu2023emergent} has advocated for performance metrics that distinguish finer differences.
 One candidate metric is the Brier Score~\citep{brier1950verification}:

-where $K$ is the number of samples and $C$ is the number of classes. $p_{t,i}$ is 1 if the $t$-th sample belongs to class $i$, otherwise 0. $\hat{p}_{t,i}$ is the model's predicted probability of the $t$-th sample being class $i$.
+where $K$ is the number of samples and $C$ is the number of classes. $p_{t,i}$ is 1 if the $t$-th sample belongs to class $i$, and 0 otherwise. $\hat{p}_{t,i}$ is the model's predicted probability of the $t$-th sample being of class $i$.

-However, the Brier Score depends not only on the model's predicted probability of the target choice but also on the model's predicted probability distribution on all other choices.
-Since there is no a priori reason which type of distribution on non-target choices signify better ability\footnote{In fact, the relation of Brier Score with accuracy measure could be noisy due to insufficient confidence calibrations~\citep{hendryckstest2021, kapoor2024large}.}, we propose the \textit{binary Brier Score} that depends only on the predicted probability of the target choice and has an opposite sign as (Eq.~\ref{eq: original brier score}) so that higher score means higher performance:
+However, the Brier Score depends not only on the model's predicted probability of the target class (choice) but also on the predicted probability distribution of all classes.
+Since there is no a priori reason which type of distribution on non-target classes signify better ability \footnote{\citet{schaeffer2024has} found that $\hat{p}^{con}_{t,c}$ (denoted as $p_{\theta}^{Choices}(\text{correct choice})$ in \citet{schaeffer2024has})) has higher correlation with log compute than Brier Score does.}, we propose the \textit{Target-Conditioned (TC) Brier Score} that lumps all non-target available classes into one class, conditioned on available classes, and has an opposite sign to Eq.~\ref{eq: original brier score} so that higher score means higher performance:

-where $\hat{p}_{t,c}$ is the model's output probability on $t$-th sample's correct choice $c$.
-For a two-class categorization where the correct choice is one class, and all incorrect choices form the other, Eq. \ref{eq: binary brier score} is just the standard Brier Score with the sign flipped.